armakuni/mlops-workshop/exercises/1/README.md

 The bootstrapping will create an IAM user that we can run the CI as.
 If you peek at the GitHub action in ci.yml you'll see that we need to define two secrets for the CI script to work: AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
 At the time of writing the terraform doesn't output these so the easiest thing to do is log into the AWS console and generate a new access key, then copy down the key id and secret.
 Then log into GitHub and add these as repository secrets by going to Settings -> Secrets -> Actions -> then click on the "New repository secret" button.

 Once that has ran, we could deploy the app manually using `make tf-app-apply` but we can be cooler than that.
 So, alternatively, for continuous deployment, the repo can be hooked up to a Github Action to run unit tests and deploy the Flask app to AWS Beanstalk.
 See the ci.yml file for further details - this may not get cloned if you fork the repo so refer back to the source if it's missing.

+(Note: because you forked the repo you'll probably find that GitHub actions are disabled, so you'll need to log on to GitHub and click on Actions, then the acknowledge button).

 Your goal is to fill in the missing line in the 'Terragrunt apply' step.
 To explain what's going on here, we zip up the repo code early on in the CI script as that is what we will pass to AWS, then when the Beanstalk app is deployed AWS uses the Dockerfile and builds an image.
 We need to set the `COMMIT_ID` environment variable in this step so that the terraform code can pick it up and work out the file name of the zip.